KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/4fork.md

 </details>
    {% endhint %}

-1. In the newly created branch, create a new file named using your name with the message "Hello fellow ladydev!".
-Feel free to use the command line `echo` command, `vim`, or in Atom.
+1. In the newly created branch, create a new file named using your name, such as "ladydev.txt".
+Add the message "Hello fellow ladydev!".
+Feel free to use the `echo` command, `vim`, or in Atom.

 1. In the terminal, add, stage, and commit your file.
 Add a friendly commit message.
    {% hint style='tip' %}